saasquatch/mobile-sdk-android-maven/README.md

 // ...
 dependencies {
     // ...
-    compile 'com.wholepunk.saasquatch:saasquatch-sdk:1.0.0'
+    compile 'com.wholepunk.saasquatch:saasquatch-sdk-android:1.0.0'
 }
 ```

-The SDK is now ready for use in your project.
+Run a gradle sync and the SDK is now ready for use in your project.

 ###Manual install